mikediessner/nubo/docs/_build/html/_sources/bayesian_optimisation.rst.txt

 Bayesian optimisation
 ---------------------
 Bayesian optimisation [1]_ [3]_ [4]_ [7]_ [8]_ is a surrogate model-based optimisation algorithm that aims to maximise the objective function :math:`f(\boldsymbol x)` in a minimum number of function evaluations.
 Usually, the objective function does not have a known mathematical expression and every function evaluation is expensive requiring a cost-effective and sample-efficient optimisation routine.
 Bayesian optimisation meets these criteria by representing the objective function through a surrogate model :math:`\mathcal{M}`, often a Gaussian process :math:`\mathcal{GP}`.
 This representation can then be used to find the next point that should be evaluated by maximising a criterion specified through an acquisition function :math:`\alpha`.
-A popular criterion is, for example, the Expected Improvement that is the expectation of the new point returning a better solution than the previous best.
+A popular criterion is, for example, the expected improvement (EI) that is the expectation of the new point returning a better solution than the previous best.
 Bayesian optimisation is performed in a loop where training data :math:`\mathcal{D}_n` is used to fit the surrogate model before the next point suggested by the acquisition function is evaluated and added to the training data itself.
 The loop than restarts gaining more information about the objective function with each iteration.
 Bayesian optimisation is run for as many iterations as the evaluation budget $N$ allows, until a satisfying solution is found, or unitl a pre-defined stopping criterion is met.

     **Algorithm**